ypid/typesetting/src/latex-git-log/README.md

 each commit use the `\href` macro from *hyperref*.
 So these two packages have to be loaded.

-Furthermore you need to defined the macro `\longtableendfoot` which will be expanded on the bottom of every page if the table will be continued on the next page.
+Furthermore you need to define the macro `\longtableendfoot` which will be expanded on the bottom of every page if the table will be continued on the next page.
 You can defined it to a localized message to inform the reader that this table is not complete and will be continued.